sergioceron/id/index.md

 ### Single Sign-On

 For single sign-on purposes, everisID describes a way for identity owners (a.k.a. subjects) to authenticate on websites and mobile apps.
-We propose using OAuth 2.0, only in a self-sovereign.
-The trick to use OAuth 2.0 in a self-sovereign way is to use as Authorization Server the identity owner's own device, as opposed to a hard-defined AS in traditional services.
-The Relying Party is able to verify that the token's issuer is in fact an acceptable Authorization Server for that identity using the blockchain.
+We propose using OAuth 2.0, only in a self-sovereign fashion.
+The trick for self-sovereign OAuth 2.0 is to use as Authorization Server the identity owner's own device, as opposed to a fixed AS in traditional services.
+When receiving the token, the Relying Party is able to verify dynamically that the token's issuer is indeed an acceptable Authorization Server for that identity using the blockchain.
 See [Self-Sovereign Single Sign-on based on OAuth 2.0](SSO.md) for details.

 ### Proof of Existence